 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Diabetes is a chronic health condition where blood sugar is too high.
-People with diabetes either don’t make insulin, the hormone that regulates blood sugar, or don’t use insulin well.
-Diabetes is also associated with a variety of other health problems.
+Diabetes is a long-term (chronic) health condition where your blood sugar is too high.
+People with diabetes either don’t make insulin, the hormone that regulates blood sugar, or don’t use insulin effectively.

-People with diabetes are at an increased risk of developing kidney disease.
-In fact, according to the National Institute of Diabetes and Digestive and Kidney Disease,
+Diabetes increases the risk of certain other health conditions, including kidney disease.
+In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases,

 Glomerular filtration rate is a test that’s important in the diagnosis and monitoring of kidney disease.
 Keep reading to learn more about this test, what the results mean, and how it plays a role in diabetic kidney disease.